rciminera/Crypto-Pricing/README.md

 - Data extract using JSON within a Jupyter notebook with Pandas
 - Cleaning data for table loads and machine learning pre-processing using Jupyter notebook
 - Data load using Postgre, Colab, and AWS
-- Machine Learning using the Random Forest algorithm and the imblearn and sklearn librarys
+- Machine Learning using the Random Forest algorithm and the imblearn and sklearn libraries
 - Data visualization using Plotly and Tableau